dusmel/engineering-playbook/7. Engineering Culture/readme.md

 A collection of *practices*, *behaviours*, and *interactions* that make up the culture of our work environment.

+Andela's values are **Excellence**, **Passion**, **Integrity**, and **Collaboration** (EPIC).

+What does it mean to be an EPIC Engineer at Andela?

-## Trust
+## Excellence
+- We plan, execute and deliver on time
-- We support and make decisions to make Andela a success
+- We aspire and strive to reach for mastery of our craft
+- We don’t sacrifice quality for velocity
+- We strive for simplicity

+## Passion
-- We figure out the best way to work with each other
+- We learn with curiosity
-- We find our own solutions to complex problems

-## Ownership
-- We identify and attack problems ourselves, rather than seeing them as someone else’s responsibility
-- We treat technical debt as picking up the trash.
-We pick up the trash everywhere we go
-- We capture any work we do in tickets, i.e. no ticket no work
+- We remain resilient & persistent
-- We can deploy code to production ourselves, and stay responsible for incidents and errors
+- We empathize with our users and optimize for value delivery
-- We promote a culture of no blame and no fear
+- We actively look for opportunities to better serve our users

-## Simplicity
+## Integrity
 - We don’t over-engineer and we don’t cut corners
-- We don’t sacrifice quality for velocity
-- We believe simplicity allows for transparency, reuse and easy knowledge transfer
-- We believe removing complexity takes time and needs to be done iteratively

-## Iteration
+- We trust each other to take ownership without being prompted to
-- We demo and release often
+- We share our concerns, blockers, failures and successes freely and openly
-- We use ways of gaining data-driven insight to verify our assumptions
-- We hypothesize, measure, analyze, learn, adjust
+- We avoid blame game, yet don’t shy away from giving or receiving hard feedback

 ## Collaboration
+- We put the team before ourselves
-- We favor direct communication and avoid unnecessary layers in communication
+- We are remote and distributed first
-- We offer direct responses to requests versus no response
+- We over-communicate to stay informed
-- We consistently ask questions in various channels to seek clarity and vet all assumptions
-- We work together collaboratively, knowing that when we rise or fall, we do it as a team
-- We reach out to anyone (and everyone) openly whenever we need help or unblocking
+- We are consistent and intentional about knowledge sharing
-- We share gained knowledge and experiences across teams
+- We collaboratively create solutions and resolve issues
-- We believe in super teams over super-heros